-Trigger When: The pulse width of the source must be ≥5ns so that the oscilloscope can detect the
+Trigger When: The pulse width of the source must be \geq 5ns so that the oscilloscope can detect the pulse.

-- =, ≠: Within a ±5% tolerance, triggers the oscilloscope when the signal pulse width is equal to or not equal to the specified pulse width. - <, >: Triggers the oscilloscope when the source signal pulse width is less than or greater than the specified pulse width.
+=, ≠: Within a ±5% tolerance, triggers the oscilloscope when the signal pulse width is equal to

+<,>: Triggers the oscilloscope when the source signal pulse width is less than or greater than the specified pulse width.